aganse/py_tf2_gpu_dock_mlflow/README.md

 ```
 You might want to put that in your shell resource file (.bashrc for example).

+As far as filesystem directories available, `/storage` is mapped into the
+container (which can of course be changed to match your setup), so for example
+in my setup I have `/storage/tf_data`, `/storage/mlruns`, and `/storage/data`
+for my Tensorflow datasets, MLflow artifacts store (determined in the remote
+MLflow server configuration), and "real" image data.

-### Then follow these steps to run things:
+### Then follow these steps to run things (TL;DR steps 4-7):

-1. git clone this repo and cd into it...
+1. git clone this repo and cd into it.
-1.5 generate python env, install mlflow into it, activate that env (add detail here).
+2. generate a python env, activate that env, and install mlflow into it.
+   This can be done with `make env`.
+After running that once, you don't
+   need to do so again; on starting up work again you can re-enter the python
+   environment as needed from this directory via `source .venv/bin/activate`.
-2. `make build` :  Build the docker image; super quick.
+3. `make build` :  Build the docker image; super quick.
-3. `make load_tfdata` :  Download and setup the patch_camelyon dataset from
+4. `make load_tfdata` :  Download and setup the patch_camelyon dataset from
                    Tensorflow datasets.
+This is only neccesary for runs using
+                   a Tensorflow dataset (default example shown in this readme).
-Note this dataset is 7.5GB and this
+                   Note this default example dataset is 7.5GB and this step
-                   step can take a little while, but it's a one-time event.
+                   can take a little while, but it's a one-time event.
-                   Also this is only neccesary for runs using the tensorflow
-                   dataset (default example shown in this readme).
-2. `make run`   :  Run the training, which will progressively log state into
+5. `make run`   :  Run the training, which will progressively log state into
                    mlflow.
 This too can take a while.
 For context, on a
                    NVIDIA GeForce RTX 2080 SUPER it took about two hours.